Yonet/Angular-Interview-Questions/services.md

 #### What is the use case of services?

-The main use case of Services is to move duplicated code into a single location.
+The main use case of Services is to move duplicated code into a single location, acting like a Singleton.
 It encourages DRY (Don't Repeat Yourself), which is a principle in Software Engineering, aimed at reducing repitition of information or code in a multi-layered architecture.

 Services can serve as a method of interaction between an application and a data store.
 It also can provide communication channels between directives, as well as any other business logic access.